• Skip to primary navigation

 Ingredients

-• 3 tbsp chopped white onion cut into small pieces
+• 3 tablespoon chopped white onion cut into small pieces

 • 2 garlic cloves minced